MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/network-topology-and-connectivity.md

     Another aspect is security.
 Consider rules that will allow or deny traffic into the subnet.

- - **Egress (outbound/north-south) traffic**.
+ - **Egress (outbound) traffic**.
 Traffic going from the virtual network must be routed through Azure Firewall or network virtual appliance (NVA).

     Consider the limitations of the built-in load balancer provided by Azure Spring Apps.
 Based on your requirements, you might need to customize egress paths by using User Defined Routing (UDR), for instance to route all traffic through an NVA.

-- **Ingress (inbound/east-west) traffic**.
+- **Ingress (inbound) traffic**.
 Consider using a reverse proxy for traffic going to Azure Spring Apps.
 Based on your requirements, choose native options such as Azure Application Gateway, Front Door, regional services such as API Management (APIM).
 If those options don't meet the needs of the workload, non-Azure services can be considered.

 ## Design recommendations